Corrosion

 Acid Gases

 The special case of production of hydrogen sulfide gas, H2S, carbon dioxide gas, CO2, or a mixture of the two is the area of acid gas technology.’O The corrosion produces one or more types of Hydrogen Embrittlement, HE, in the steel.
 Hydrogen embrittlement reduces the toughness of steel (a loss of ductility) and is most prevalent around existing defects (micro or macroscopic) in the steel.
 The steels most susceptible to hydrogen embrittlement problems are those with a yield strength of 80,000 psi, or greater (N-80 and higher alloys).
 In lower strength steels, hydrogen blistering is occasionally found.
-The corrosion caused by acid gasses is influenced by the pH and by pressure, temperature, the corrosion
+The corrosion caused by acid gasses is influenced by the pH and by pressure, temperature, the corrosionresistance of the metal and the passive corrosion films formed on the surface of the metal.

 Several forms of hydrogen embrittlements, HE, have been described including stress corrosion cracking